alan-turing-institute/ModMon/docs/model_submission.md

 ```bash
 > modmon_model_check path/to/model
 ```
 Where `path/to/model` is the path to the directory to be submitted to the database.
-This command runs general sanity checks of the metadata, database and metrics.
+By default, this command runs general sanity checks of the metadata, database and metrics.
 To perform a more substantial check you can also pass the arguments:
-- `--create_envs` to test that any defined virtual environments can be created successfully.
+- `--create_envs` to test that any defined virtual environments (conda or renv) can be created successfully.
-- `--repro_check` to verify that the command can be run successfully and the same metrics values are reproduced.
-The reproducibility check on `metrics.csv` is done with `repro-catalogue` (see [docs](https://repro-catalogue.readthedocs.io/en/latest/example_use.html#run-analysis)) - in this case the virtual env will be created even if the `--create_envs` flag is not used.
+- `--repro_check` to verify that the command can be run successfully and the same metrics values are reproduced (in this case the virtual environment will be created even if the `--create_envs` flag is not used).
+The newly generated `metrics.csv` file must be _identical_ to the submitted file to pass this check.
+The reproducibility check on `metrics.csv` is done with `repro-catalogue` (see [docs](https://repro-catalogue.readthedocs.io/en/latest/example_use.html#run-analysis)).

-A successful run of `modmon_model_check` will give output similar to this:
+A successful run of `modmon_model_check --repro_check` will give output similar to this:
 ```
 [ ] Checking wine-quality/sklearn_basic...
 [✓] Metadata: File exists